It’s never too early in the week for these sake cocktails! I’m not exaggerating when I say you need to try them ASAP.

 If your sake brand is sweeter, you might notice a flowery aftertaste.
 Additionally, some sake brands give it a much tarter flavor – almost like lemonade or limeade.

-Either way, if you want a crisp, refreshing drink, this one is a good option.
+Either way, if you want a crisp, refreshing drink with mint, this one is a good option.
 Bring out a tray of these on a summer day by the pool.
 Your guests will surely appreciate them.

-The sake lychee martini is easily the prettiest drink on this list.
+The sake lychee martini is easily the prettiest glass on this list.
 It has a delicate, elegant look perfect for weddings or anniversaries.

 Fortunately, it tastes just as terrific as it looks.
 It has a light, brisk, invigorating flavor and isn’t too sweet.